fikrado/fikrado/README.md

 ## Hi I'm Yahye but my friends call ilamos_rekcah

-### I created a online pentesting learning platform to help the low income people in somali
-### who wants to learn pentesting
+### I created a online pentesting learning platform to help the low income people in somali who wants to learn web development python and pentesting